MicrosoftDocs/power-platform/power-platform/guidance/white-papers/environment-strategy.md

 Your organization is at the beginning of its journey to adopt Power Platform.
 This is often referred to as *greenfield*.
 You're starting your journey at the best place because you don't have to worry about existing environments or the impact that new policies might have on how people in your organization are using Power Platform.
 This is the best time to implement an enterprise-scale environment strategy that's aligned with product features and best practices.

-Explore the key environment features and strategies that are outlined in this paper.
+Explore the key environment features and strategies that are outlined in this article.
 Take the time to understand the key themes and the considerations and decisions that you need to design and implement a tenant environment strategy that best fits your requirements.

 Establishing a solid foundation now is essential to avoid having to wrangle an out-of-control situation that can occur later if you start without a defined strategy.
 Plan for rapid acceleration of your use of Power Platform, but avoid the temptation to over-engineer your environment strategy by adding complexity that isn't required.
 Remember, this is a journey, and you can continue to evolve your strategy as your needs change.